tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LP-03-Evr_Algo_Trading_Framework.md

 Ask students what code cells might be good candidates for different functions in the trading framework.

-Open the solution file and walk through the following with the class:
+Ask students to open the trading framework starter code in Vscode or Jupyter and follow along as you start to port over the original code into the algorithmic trading framework.

 * In accordance with the workflow showcased in the previous activity, the trading framework executes the following progression: initialize the account and build the dashboard; fetch data and generate signals; backtest signal data and evaluate metrics; and update the dashboard.